I've a question about a programme or music

 On Boom Radio, we try to address the tastes of the wide range of Boomer ages.
 Our research suggests the '60s and '70s are the most popular decades, so we lean most heavily on those on Boom Radio, but sprinkle in some '50s/Easy tracks and a dash of some newer material.

-The music on Boom Light and Boom Light addresses rather different tastes and allow us to dig deeper into those specific eras and genres.
+The music on Boom Light and Boom Rock addresses rather different tastes and allow us to dig deeper into those specific eras and genres.

 Try our sister station Boom Light, which plays Easy, '50s and Standards music - all day long!